Eeems-Org/remarkable.guide/src/tech/dualboot.rst

 Installing rM-hacks
 ===================

-reMarkable Hacks can be installed normally but, when loading xochitl from a version without the hacks, at the next reboot, they will disappear.

-There are two ways around this problem:

-- Bind mounting ``/home/root/.cache/remarkable/xochitl/qmlcache/`` somewhere where it does not get overwritten

-- Changing the ``QML_DISK_CACHE_PATH`` variable on the other partition (recommended)
+To install rm-hacks, follow the `rm-hacks installation instructions` <https://github.com/mb1986/rm-hacks?tab=readme-ov-file#installation>`_.
+After this, you will need to make changes to ensure that it doesn't get removed when you reboot into the other partition.
+There are two ways to handle this.
+The recommended way is to change the ``QML_DISK_CACHE_PATH`` environment variable.
+The other option would be to bind mount
+``/home/root/.cache/remarkable/xochitl/qmlcache/`` to a different location.

 Editing the ``QML_DISK_CACHE_PATH`` variable
 --------------------------------------------